 Unfortunately, there isn't much you can do to stop bolting on lettuce and other plants.
 Plants that bolt tend to prefer the cooler seasons, and making them happy in the heat of summer will take work.

 Some cultivars are quicker to bolt than others.
 When you're out shopping for seeds, you may see seeds touted as "slow to bolt," but since a variety of conditions can cause bolting, this is no guarantee.
 That said, if you do have trouble growing lettuce in the summer, it can't hurt to give some of the slow-to-bolt cultivars a try.
 Many will have names that hint at their bolt resistance, like "Slobolt" and "Summer Bibb."
 Among the older seed varieties, crisp head lettuces in the romaine or cos group tend to be the slowest to bolt, while looseleaf lettuce tends to be the quickest.

 Many gardeners have had success growing lettuce throughout the summer by planting it in a shaded spot in the garden.
 You can tuck it behind or under taller plants or grow it in pots that can be moved to a shadier site.
 Regular watering helps to keep the soil cool and the leaves succulent.

 A good trick for starting seeds in the summer is to thoroughly soak the area to be planted about two to three days before sowing.
 After watering, cover the damp soil with a wide board.
 Repeat this process daily if the weather is particularly hot and dry.
 Within a couple of days, the soil under the board will be cooler than the surrounding soil.
-Sow your seeds, then water and cover the soil again with the board.
+Sow your seeds, and then water and cover the soil again with the board.
 Check daily for signs of germination.
 At the first sight of green sprouts, remove the board.